ShubhamKumarNigam/NyayaRAG/data/README.md

 ## 🗂️ Directory Structure & Contents

 Each folder contains datasets for a specific component of the pipeline.
-Google Drive links are placeholders and should be updated with actual links.
+Google Drive links can be used to see and download the exact data mentioned below.

 ---